chromium/chromium/android_webview/docs/prerelease.md

 ### Android 10 and later (Q, R, etc.) - Beta channel {#trichrome-beta}

-We offer a new streamlined experience for joining the WebView Beta channel (if you want to opt into Dev or Canary, [skip to the next section](#trichrome-dev)).
+We offer a new streamlined experience for joining the WebView Beta channel (if you want to opt into Dev or Canary, or you are interested in using WebView DevTools to try experimental WebView features, [skip to the next section](#trichrome-dev)).

 The easiest way to start testing WebView Beta is to opt into the experience on